Okoli-Onyeka/modelling-and-controlling-ABB_YuMi-task-priority-matrix/README.md

-This code has been changed to work on ABB YuMi dual arm robot (left arm).
+This code has been changed by Onyeka Okoli to work on ABB YuMi dual arm robot (left arm).

 Matlab scripts correspond to the simulations of the IEEE RA-L article [accepted on 13 Jun 2020]: